Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-In math, we call these quadratic equations, which makes it so we never have to use two loop iterations inside each other called sigma summations in math to add together such a result.
+In math, we call these quadratic equations, which makes it so we never have to use two loops inside each other (in math we express a one-dimensional sum as a sigma summation).
 Quadratics are good at producing curves and showing an object's path when you throw it as it is pulled toward the earth.

 <br /><br />

 When we multiply the square against itself, then it is the same as adding a whole new square per square.
 At 2x2, we have two squares stacked on top of each other when we multiply by 2 again, and at 5x5, we have 5 squares stacked on top of each other when we multiply by another 5.
-This means we have to add another one-dimensional loop outside the two loops to add each square layer, creating a 3D cube.
+This means we have to add another one-dimensional line to each layer.
+We can add a loop outside our two loops that adds two lines together to make our square into a cube.
+This creates a cube.

 <br /><br />

-Multiplying the cube by itself adds a new one-dimension loop outside the cube adding another per iteration amount.
+Multiplying the cube by itself adds a new one-dimensional loop/sum outside the cube, making a four-dimensional space of cubes, adding another per iteration amount to an imaginary axis or line outside the cube.
+Four dimensions and higher are real, but we only perceive three dimensions visually with our eyes.

 <br /><br />

-Multiplying is much faster than adding our result together.
-All forums of adding per amount per dimensional loop/sigma iteration can be reduced into simple fast calculations.
+Multiplying is much faster than adding our results together with loops.
+All forums of adding per amount per loop/sigma iteration inside one another per dimension can be reduced into simple, fast calculations no matter how many we have.

 <br /><br />